sethmlarson/sethmlarson.dev/app/markdown/2019-12-06/http-header-compression.md

 Just wanted to note that the [original name for QPACK was QCRAM](https://tools.ietf.org/html/draft-krasic-quic-qcram-00).
 The urgency associated with the word "cram" makes me smile whenever I think about it.

+The name was changed within [this pull request](https://github.com/quicwg/base-drafts/pull/1164).

 ## Header Compression Theory-crafting

 Time to delve into the land of "what-if", and no better time than when HTTP/3 is being finalized. ;)